Saquib17101308/Academy-management-system/README.md

 # Academy_management
-Academy management for teachers, staffs and students to manage students information and result
+Academy management system for teachers, staffs and students to manage students information and result data